aldin-alagic/freya/README.md

 **Freya** is a fictional character from MCU.
 She is a Asgardian goddess of beauty and fertility.

-Freya is a React application that provides user interface for application we have been developing.
+Freya is a React application that provides a user interface for the application we have been developing.

 # Requirements
 Freya uses ReactJS 16.13.1.